-The measure developer, with guidance from the stakeholder advisory group, should identify a consensus definition for the measure concept (i.e., a high-level recommendation that includes a clear description of what should be measured).
-The concept should include the desired outcomes that will be monitored and the primary audience of users.
-Examples of outcomes include functional status after a procedure, evaluation of symptom remission, or assessment of pain control throughout the care continuum.
-The primary audience of the measure includes whom the measure is intended to assess (e.g., the clinicians who performed a procedure).
+The measure developer, with guidance from the stakeholder advisory group, should identify a consensus definition for the measure concept (i.e., a high-level recommendation that includes a clear description of what should be measured) and the measure intent (i.e., what the measure aims to achieve or improve).
+The measure developer should identify the desired outcomes that will be monitored, such as functional status after a procedure, evaluation of symptom remission, or assessment of pain control throughout the care continuum.
+During this task, the measure developer should also identify the primary audience of users who will be assessed by the measure (i.e., the measured entities).
 The measure developer should conduct an environmental scan and use empirical data, literature, and/or guidelines to determine and support the measure concept and target population.

-PRO-PMs must be meaningful to patients and/or caregivers.
-While NQF does not have prescriptive requirements for demonstrating face validity, measure developers need to provide evidence that the measure is meaningful to its target population.
-The measure developer has multiple opportunities to gather this feedback.
+Measure developers need to provide supporting evidence that the PRO within the PRO-PM is meaningful to the target population of patients and/or caregivers.
 The stakeholder advisory group and any patient-focused subgroups might participate in these activities, and the measure developer may also choose to engage members of the target population through surveys, focus groups, or other information-gathering activities.
-These activities help the measure developer to empirically demonstrate that the measure concept is meaningful to patients.
+These activities help the measure developer to demonstrate that the measure concept is meaningful to patients.